mgenware/auto-lit-tag-name-map/README.md

 ## Limitations

-### Empty lines are not preserved
+auto-lit-tag-name-map has two modes:

+### Default mode

+- Pros:
+  - Uses TypeScript AST to parse and write source code.
+Can handle all edge cases (e.g. `declare global` not declared, `HTMLElementTagNameMap` not declared, `HTMLElementTagNameMap` declared but does not contain the right custom element tags, etc).
+- Cons:
-- TypeScript compiler emit API does not preserve empty lines. [issue](https://github.com/Microsoft/TypeScript/issues/843).
+  - TypeScript compiler emit API does not preserve empty lines between classes or functions. [issue](https://github.com/Microsoft/TypeScript/issues/843).
   - Prettier does not add lines if they were removed. [issue](https://github.com/prettier/prettier/issues/1603).

+### Safe mode

+- Pros:
+  - To address the issue above, safe mode only uses TypeScript AST to analyze files, once it encounters an edge case mentioned above, it simply ignores the target file.
+Therefore, it can only handle one situation where there is no `declare global` declared in target file.
+In this case, it constructs a `declare global` block with `HTMLElementTagNameMap` inside and appends the block of code to the end of the target file.
+- Cons:
+  - Cannot handle edge cases mentioned above.

+### Prettier

+In both modes, auto-lit-tag-name-map will avoid rewriting files that look good.
+It's also recommended to use prettier (pass a prettier config file path via `--prettier` CLI option) to format rewritten files.

 ## Usage